Theory of Operation

 Each channel receives its own fully independent denoiser instance with its own recurrent state, initialized cleanly.
 The model processes each as a standard mono stream — the format it was trained on — and the results are predictable and balanced.
 The remaining filter chain (high-pass, phase rotation, resample) runs on the rejoined stereo signal.

-FFmpeg Implementation
+Under the Hood FFmpeg Implementation

 The arnndn filter in FFmpeg wraps the RNNoise library.
 It requires an external model file provided via the m= parameter: